by D. L. Bogdan

 Though it is well-written, I just couldn’t get past the stubborn, selfish, foolish Margaret Tudor presented, and every supporting character was either eventually corrupted or otherwise exited the story.
 While I realize this is based on fact and the storyline cannot be greatly changed, I also feel that it needs one character as a constant “good”.
 As it is, the reader just has to watch Margaret making a series of bad decisions and listening to no one, and seemingly never learning from her mistakes.

 I think Bogdan did the best she could with Margaret (and I give her credit for taking on this task), but perhaps she just isn’t a good character to write—at least as the lead.
-One interesting aspect is the view of Henry VIII’s court and other European powers through a close but distant contact—I greatly enjoy the panoramic view of an era that is oversaturated in novels.
+One interesting aspect is the view of Henry VIII’s court and other European powers through a distant royal contact—I greatly enjoy the panoramic view of an era that is oversaturated in novels.